-Dr. Kenji Sugahara was overjoyed.
-This was obvious to anyone who saw him in the hallways.
+Dr. Shugahara Kenji was overjoyed.
+This was obvious to anyone who got so see him in the hallways.
 The professor was a familiar figure at the University of Chiba.
-He was barely 32 years old and was already a respected academic figure from the university.
+He was barely 32 years old and already he was a respected academic figure from the university.
 His methodical and obsessive personality had ensured that his colleagues appreciated his work, despite the extraordinary nature of some of his ideas.
 His enthusiasm was so contagious that he often managed to make them collaborate with some of his more fantastic projects.

-With a sloppy suit, a tie his students swore was an archeological find, and thick, old-fashioned glasses, he seemed the prototype of the absentminded professor from an old film.
-Still, his eyes denoted an intensity and friendly face and ready to smile attitude, that managed to attracted young people, even when they were not always able to understand everything he said.
+With a sloppy suit, a tie his students swore was an archaeological find, and his thick, old-fashioned glasses, he was the living prototype of the absentminded professor from an old film.
+Still, his eyes denoted an intensity, which along his friendly face and ready to smile attitude, that managed to attracted young people, even when they were not always able to understand everything he said.

 This was because the themes that inspired his passion seemed inexhaustible.
 He had started his career as a botanist, but he added knowledge in the most diverse fields: pharmacology, paleobotany, polinology, ancient Germanic languages, proto Saxon history, ethnohistory, chemistry, paleography and, recently for fun, stereochemistry.

-He also was already somewhat of a minor celebrity.
-He had discovered substances in old preparations with remarkable curative properties.
-The University was more than happy with the patents, but maybe more important, at least to him, was that some of his articles originally published in peer review magazines, were reprinted in popular magazines were they had attracted the general public attention.
-Then an editor had requested him to write a book, which had been a success.
+He also was already a minor celebrity.
+In his studies he had discovered substances from old preparations that had remarkable curative properties.
+The University was more than happy with the patents, more important, at least to him, was that some of his articles originally published in peer review magazines, had been reprinted in popular magazines were they had attracted the public attention.
+In consequence an editor had requested him to write a book, which had been a success.
 Not bad for a specialist in the esoteric field of "Etnobothanic studies of European traditions".